ophelia-adams/Monodromy.jl/README.md

 Mouse controls:

-- right click: clear plot (lift or base)
+- MB3: clear plot (lift or base)
-- middle click / option click on base: animated retrace of the current path
+- MB2 / MB1+Opt: animated retrace of the current path
-- shift + middle click / option click on base: instant retrace of the current path
+- MB2+Shift / MB1+Opt+Shift: instant retrace of the current path
-- scroll: zoom in or out
+- Scroll: zoom in or out
-- right click + drag: pan around (be careful not to clear! this binding will likely change to shift+left)
+- MB2-drag: pan around (be careful not to clear! this binding will likely change to shift+left)

 Panel controls:

+- Smooth: if your paths look rough, you can smooth them and optionally toggle on automatic smoothing.
+Usually this doesn't actually make the lift better.
-- paths close automatically by default
+- Close: paths close automatically by default.
-- lift will animate by default
+- Lift: animated by default, button is alternative to mouse.
-- get permutation will report its best guess at the permutation for your current path; this wil likely error if it is not a loop
+- Get Permutation: reports its best guess at the permutation for your current path.
+It will likely error if it is not a loop.
-- red buttons do not function right now, but will one day
+- Red Buttons: not function right now, but will one day.

 # Quick guide